StudioCompanion/climate-agency/README.md

 yarn storybook
 ```

-Here you can see all component in isolation.
+Here you can see all components in isolation.